New Jersey Route 143: Route description

 Route 143 begins at CR 561 and CR 726 in Winslow Township.
 Known as Spring Garden Road, it proceeds north-northeast through wooded residential areas.
 The route crosses Conrail Shared Assets Operations' Beesleys Point Secondary railroad line before intersecting Woodland Drive.
 From this point, the road passes to the east of the Ancora Psychiatric Hospital and intersects Center Drive before coming to Lake Drive.
 Following this intersection, it passes between several small sized lakes within heavily forested areas before heading through some farm fields.
 Here, the road intersects CR 721 (East Central Avenue).
 A short distance later, Route 143 crosses US 30 and continues for a little bit to the end of state maintenance.
 At this point, the road becomes CR 716 and continues north.

 History

 The earliest possible evidence of state maintenance of Spring Garden Road came in 1955, when a portion of highway called Route 43 was contracted to be rebuilt north of a crossing with the Pennsylvania Railroad as Section 11E of the highway.
-However, no maps from then up to its designation as Route 143 in 1989 showed the highway being under state maintenance; in 1965, the road was shown to be designated as an extension of County Route 726.
+However, no maps from then up to its designation as Route 143 in 1989 showed the highway being under state maintenance; in 1965, the road was shown to be designated as an extension of CR 726.
 Two explanations have been proposed for this discrepancy: either the highway referred to was US 30, which had been designated NJ 43 until 1953, or the highway was reverted to local maintenance soon after its reconstruction.
 The route received its designation of Route 143 on June 14, 1989 when the State Legislature approved the new designation.